AK08/Diagnosify-HealthUniverse/README.md

 * Deploying the Model as a Web Application using Streamlit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Deploying the Project with Health Universe

+To deploy the project with Health Universe, I followed these steps:

+1. <b>We pushed our local repo to GitHub. </b>

+2. <b>Created a Health Universe account </b>

+3. <b>Went to https://healthuniverse.com and navigated to "Apps</b>

+4. <b>Clicked "Add App" to create a new app</b>

+5. <b>Filled out detailed about App Name, Description, Github Account, Github Repo and Main File</b>

+6. <b>Clicked "Add App" to deploy our app</b>

 ## What we learned <img src="images/learn.png" alt="png" width="30">
 ✅Building Diagnosify using oneDNN and Intel oneAPIs has been a transformative journey, providing us with a deep understanding of cutting-edge technologies and their practical applications in the field of brain disease classification.
 Here's a summary of key learnings from this experience: